danielrcollins1/OED-Expanded/gameplay.md

 |1 turn      |  1 minute |
 |1" on table |  5 feet or 1"pace" |

 **Movement**: All player races move at a base rate of 60' per round, equivalent to a light jog.
 A fast jog is double this (120').
 A run is triple (180'), sustainable for a 1 minute.
 A full sprint would be (240'), lasting for 1 round.
-The Judge may allow Consitution checks to extend these duratins.
+The Judge may allow Consitution checks to extend these durations.
 Walking is half (30').

 **Time**: Assume that the amount of time spent searching and exploring is analogous to actual time spent.
 This will result in checking for wandering monsters every 15 minutes of real time, adding a check for long searches (such as for secret doors, etc.).

 ### Light and Vision

 **Lighting**: Torches and lanterns shed good light out to 30', and dim light out to 60'.
 In dim light one can make out basic shapes and/or glowing eyes.

 **Infravision**: Infravision allows one to see (most) creatures in darkness clearly out to 1/2 the specified distance (30') and dimly out to the full listed distance (60').
 It is spoiled when looking directly at a torch/fire source.

 **Darkness/Blindness**: Creatures unable to see suffer a –4 penalty to AC and melee attacks.
 They move at half speed, cannot make ranged attacks (see errant shots below), and suffer –1 to morale.

 ### Adventuring Tasks